verana-labs/verifiable-trust-spec/spec.md

 ### Recursive Resolution Principle

 Trust resolution is inherently **recursive**.
 Every DID encountered during resolution — whether as a credential issuer, a service operator, or a schema controller — MUST itself be resolved and verified.
 Specifically, any DID that appears as an issuer of a credential MUST be verified as a **Verifiable Service** (see [VS-REQ]), and all credentials it presents MUST themselves undergo the same resolution steps.
-This recursion terminates at the **Ecosystem DID**, which serves as the trust root: it is the issuer of the VTJSC and the controller of the Trust Registry.
+This recursion terminates at the **Ecosystem DID**, which serves as the trust root: it is the issuer of the VTJSC and identifies the Ecosystem itself.

 Examples below illustrate how trust resolution is performed assuming that all required Verifiable Trust artifacts are already available to the relying party.
 No assumptions are made about how the data was obtained; only the logical resolution steps are described.